heikokoeppen/pdsnd_github/README.md

 **Note:** Only the first half of 2017 is considered

+### Requirements
+To run the code, the environment should be setup as follows:
+- Python 3.8.5
+- Pandas 1.1.3
+- Numpy 1.19.2

 ### Statistics Computed
 ###### 1 Popular times of travel (i.e., occurs most often in the start time)